24/7 Support

 5. High Water Pressure

 Your Trusted Local Plumber Quick action is necessary when dealing with a dripping faucet in your Weatherford home.
 The longer you allow a faucet to drip, the more water it will waste, and the more damage to the faucet itself might occur.
-The expert plumbers at Lightfoot Mechanical can help you fix your dripping faucet and manage your home’s other plumbing needs.
+The expert plumbers at Lightfoot Plumbing, Heating, Air & Electrical can help you fix your dripping faucet and manage your home’s other plumbing needs.
 Plus, we offer comprehensive HVAC installation, repair, maintenance, and complete electrical services.
 We’re a member of the Inc. 5000 and are Better Business Bureau accredited with an A+ rating.
 We’ve served residents for over 41 years and have many five-star reviews from satisfied customers.
-So, if you need help with a dripping faucet in Weatherford, call our experts at Lightfoot Mechanical immediately!
+So, if you need help with a dripping faucet in Weatherford, call our experts at Lightfoot Plumbing, Heating, Air & Electrical immediately!

 Meet the Author